Derrick Wang is a composer, lyricist, and librettist unlocking artistry in unlikely places.

 Scalia/Ginsburg was first introduced to the public by National Public Radio’s Nina Totenberg in 2013, when Mr. Wang was invited to present selections at the Supreme Court before Justices Ginsburg and Scalia.
 At its 2015 world premiere at Lorin Maazel’s Castleton Festival, Scalia/Ginsburg was hailed by both arts critics and legal commentators as “brilliant…gorgeous” (DC Theatre Scene), “funny, exceedingly clever” (Above the Law), “laser-accurate…top-notch” (Classical Voice North America), and “tuneful…accessible…smart…a triumph” (The American Interest).
 The Los Angeles Times wrote: “Could we please make it a constitutional requirement that no one can be sworn into office in the White House or Congress without first having seen Scalia/Ginsburg?”
 In 2017, Scalia/Ginsburg received its sold-out second production in a revised version at The Glimmerglass Festival, where acclaimed tenor William Burden starred in the role of Scalia.
 The Wall Street Journal praised the “engaging” opera’s “musical wit,” and Opera Today described Scalia/Ginsburg as “enchanting” and “a perfect…jewel.”

-The 2015 version of his libretto to Scalia/Ginsburg, containing over 200 footnotes to legal and musical precedent, was published in the Columbia Journal of Law and the Arts, with selections republished as a chapter in Ruth Bader Ginsburg’s book My Own Words.
-He narrates and performs an adapted version of this chapter in the audiobook.
+A 2015 version of Mr. Wang’s libretto to Scalia/Ginsburg, containing over 200 footnotes to legal and musical precedent, was published in the Columbia Journal of Law and the Arts, with prefaces by Justices Ginsburg and Scalia.
+Selections from the libretto were republished as a chapter in Ruth Bader Ginsburg’s 2016 book My Own Words, with Mr. Wang narrating and performing an adapted version of this chapter in the audiobook.
+Scalia/Ginsburg is also cited in Justice Ginsburg’s foreword to the 2017 book Scalia Speaks: Reflections on Law, Faith, and Life Well Lived.

 Mr. Wang’s work has drawn significant attention to opera in the national and international press — as the subject of a front-page article in The Wall Street Journal, a three-page illustrated feature in the Süddeutsche Zeitung [Germany’s largest national subscription daily newspaper], and articles and interviews in outlets including the ABA Journal, Associated Press (AP), Bloomberg, Deutsche Presse-Agentur, Dziennik Gazeta Prawna [Poland], The Economist, The Los Angeles Times, MSNBC, The New Republic, Opera Today, Der Standard [Austria], and The Washington Post.
 His work has received further coverage in The New York Times, AARP The Magazine, and the ABC television program Who Wants to Be a Millionaire?.